haodeng/techy-notes/git.md

 git reset --hard HEAD^^^

-move index from HEAD 3 steps back
+move index from HEAD 3 steps back, this is equals to:

+git reset --hard HEAD~3

+use ^ and ~ can only move back, use hash can go both direction.
+Recommend to use hash.